replicate/cog/docs/getting-started.md

     Type "help", "copyright", "credits" or "license" for more information.
     >>>

+## Run inferences on a model

-Cog also lets you run inferences on your model with the interface defined in `predict.py`:
+Cog also lets you run inferences on your model with the interface defined in `cog_predict.py`:

-    $ cog predict -i
+    $ cog predict -i @input.jpg
+    ✓ Building Docker image from environment in cog.yaml...
+Successfully built 664ef88bc1f4 ✓ Model running in Docker image 664ef88bc1f4

+    Written output to output.png

 ## Pushing a model to a server

-First step is to start a server.
-You'll need to point it at a Docker registry to store the Docker images For example,
+Cog models can be stored centrally on a server so other people can run them and you can deploy them to production.

 First step is to start a Cog server: